LWC-Essentials/router/README.md

 Learn more about from the [API documentation](./packages/router/README.md).

 Or start the example by running `npm run install && npm run start`.
-Learn more about the [example
+Navigate to http://localhost:8080 in your browser.

-application](./packages/sample-app/README.md).
+Learn more about the [example application](./packages/sample-app/README.md).